 City Hall should make it easier for workers to hold employers accountable, not easier for big corporations like Comcast to extract profits from us.
-Portland should be a town where workers know they can call-out injustice on the job, bring home a living wage, and believe that downtown politicians won’t sell them out with business-as-usual politics.
-Where City Hall is an employer, it should be a model for living wages, a harassment-free workplace, fair scheduling, and paid sick and family leave.
+Portland should be a town where workers know they can call-out injustice on the job, bring home a living wage, and believe that their elected officials will stand in solidarity with them.
+As an employer, City Hall should be a harassment-free workplace and a model for living wages, accessibility, fair scheduling, transparent and accurate job classifications, and paid family- and sick-leave.

 All Portlanders deserve a living wage, no matter the work they do.
-Nobody should have to live paycheck-to-paycheck while the 1% hoards more wealth than at any other time in our history.
+Nobody should have to live paycheck-to-paycheck while the wealth inequality is larger than at any other time in our history.

-Employers—including City Hall—must be held accountable for sexual harassment in the workplace, and must put an end to it.
+Employers — including City Hall—must be held accountable for sexual harassment in the workplace, and our city government must act to put an end to it.
 The hidden crisis of sexual harassment on the job is a common experience for too many working Portlanders, especially female and LGBTQ workers.

 Create a municipal wage theft and worksite abuse hotline for private and public sector workers.
 City Hall must also take action to fight misclassification of independent contractors and domestic workers.